-Consequently, because the plaintiff has not alleged sufficient facts to support a finding that he was not afforded sufficient due process during the internal investigation which resulted in his placement on the EES, or that his sustained finding of misconduct against him has been subsequently overturned, found to be lacking substance, or to be clearly without basis, the plaintiff has failed to state a claim for relief under the New Hampshire Constitution.
+Consequently, because he has not alleged sufficient facts to support a finding that he is entitled to additional post-deprivation process above and beyond what he has already received, the plaintiff has failed to state a claim for violation of his procedural due process rights under the New Hampshire Constitution.
 Because the New Hampshire Constitution is more protective in this area than its federal counterpart, the Court need not address the plaintiff's arguments under the Fourteenth Amendment.
 See, e.g., State v.
 Veale, 158 N.H.
 632, 645 (2009).